iTchTheRightSpot/learnly/README.md

 5. Documentation:
    - Include a README with setup instructions, API documentation, and an overview of your CI/CD pipeline.

+## Assumptions
+1. Anyone can register and by default he/she is a patient.
+2. Only a Doctor with WRITE permission can upgrade a user to a role Doctor.
+3. All routes are protected except registration & login.
+   - All routes require PATIENT role except `/api/v1/profile/staff` which requires role DOCTOR and permission WRITE.

 ## Pre-requisite

-1. Node version 20 or greater installed
+1. Node version 20 or greater installed.
-2. Docker or (PostgreSQL & MongoDB) installed.
+2. Docker or PostgreSQL installed.

 ## Clone